10000TB/10000TB.github.io/_posts/2018-03-12-blog-series-python-A-Curated-List-Those-Python-How-To-You-Search-Frequently-in-Your-Daily-Programming.md

 Bookmark this page for your references !
 Comment below to contribute your examples !

+- [x] What is "late binding" in python ?
+  An example: imports that happen during runtime.
+  Late binding of imports is fortunately rarely done (its is slow and against PEP-8 `Python Enhancement Proposals`)

+  &nbsp;

 - [x] How to **count occurrences of a char/substring** in a string in python?

   simple way: